Bensalem High School: Third building

 At the time of its erection in the 1970s, the stadium was considered state-of-the art, with the vast majority of schools throughout Pennsylvania still using metal or wooden grandstands.
 Even today, it is rare for a high school to have locker room and shower facilities within its stadium.
 Despite its obvious age, Bensalem Township Memorial Stadium is still considered one of the top high school football facilities in the football-rich state of Pennsylvania as evidenced by its selection in 2004 to host the Pennsylvania Interscholastic Athletic Association Class AAAA (large school) Eastern Championship game (also statewide semifinal) between Neshaminy High and Easton Area High School.

 Over the years, the stadium has also hosted the Philadelphia region's premiere high school outdoor track and field meet, the District One Championships, on numerous occasions.
 In the early 1980s, the stadium was the first in Bucks County and one of the first in Pennsylvania to employ a synthetic track.
-At the time, other large public schools in Lower Bucks County including Nesahminy, William Tennent, Harry S Truman, Pennsbury and Council Rock all used antiquated cinder tracks.
+At the time, other large public schools in Lower Bucks County including Neshaminy, William Tennent, Harry S Truman, Pennsbury, and Council Rock all used antiquated cinder tracks.
 Another asset to the Bensalem Township track facility is its Olympic-style eight-lane width.
 Because of space limitations and high resurfacing costs, many high schools feature narrower tracks, which do not meet the requirements of true championship-style meets.

 Renovation

 Dating back at least to the 1980s, rumors had circulated periodically that the school district was considering erecting a "field house" facility on open land near the student parking lot.
 During the 2009 summer break, construction of a full sized multi - purpose field house began with its groundbreaking ceremonies taking place sometime in July.
-The 45,000 square foot, 3 court spectator gym can seat up to 1,700 people and will be used for community events along with Bensalem sports related activities.
+The 45,000 square foot, 3 court spectator gym can seat up to 1,700 people and will be used for community events along with Bensalem sports-related activities.
 The project is being largely funded with $10 million from a 2007 $30 million school district bond.
 The township, which was looking to build a community center, added $2 million, and another $2 million comes from a state matching grant making the total budget somewhere around $14 million.
-In December 2011 the Gym was officially dedicated and hosted basketball games shortly thereafter.
+In December 2011, the Gym was officially dedicated and hosted basketball games shortly thereafter.

-In 2013 a $78 million renovation was announced.
+In 2013, a $78 million renovation was announced.
 It included: modern classrooms with StarBoard Software technology, a new performing arts center, a new cafeteria, a new library, an internet cafe, two new softball fields, a new natatorium, a new STEM laboratory area, and a "track" course selection system to increase college readiness.
 Cafeterias and gyms have also been consolidated.